Looking for a business loan

 Equalisation Levy was introduced in India in 2016, with the intention of taxing the digital transactions i.e. the income accruing to foreign e-commerce companies from India.
-It is aimed at taxing business to business transactions.
+It is aimed at taxing business-to-business transactions.
+It is also often referred to as the "Google Tax"

 Over the last decade, Information Technology has gone through an exponential expansion phase in India and globally.
 This has led to an increase in the supply and procurement of digital services.